tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 #### 2. Okta as the identity platform for your app or API

-This is for use cases where Okta is the identity platform for your application or API, so your users will be logging in to something other than Okta.
+This is for use cases where Okta is the identity and authorization platform for your application or API, so your users will be logging in to something other than Okta.
 In this case you are using a Custom Authorization Server inside Okta, and your full URL looks like this:

 `https://{yourOktaDomain}.com/oauth2/${authorizationServerId}/v1/authorize`